mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

         Usage:
           [...]

-.. _octez_client_protocol:
+.. _mavkit_client_protocol:

 To make the client command behave as for a protocol other than that used by the node (or even when not connected to a node), use the option ``--protocol`` (or ``-p``), e.g.::

-    octez-client --protocol ProtoALphaAL man transfer
+    mavkit-client --protocol ProtoALphaAL man transfer

 Note that you can get the list of protocols known to the client with::

-    octez-client list understood protocols
+    mavkit-client list understood protocols

-The full command line documentation of the Octez binaries supporting the ``man`` command is also available
+The full command line documentation of the Mavkit binaries supporting the ``man`` command is also available
 online: :doc:`../shell/cli-commands`.

 Node